l460289052/Orbitool/readme.md

 If you meet any bugs, please let me know.
 You can send me the 'error.txt' file which is under the same directory with 'Oribitool.exe'.

 ## log

+**2002.03.11 version 1.1.0**

+Warning

++ I rewrite formula calculation part by cython, so it mismatch with former OribitWork/OribitOption file

+Appended

++ Rewrite formula calculation part by cython which is extremely fast than python (50 times faster without accuracy loss, the only cost is nearly 2 weeks coding).
+I also changed the structure, now you can add any element you want
++ Formula panel size changeable

 **2020.02.29 version 1.0.3**

 Warning